 Something I’ve noticed about hope is that it will always come back to you.

-It’s like how my son sends his yo-yo rapidly towards the ground and yet, when it reaches the bottom, it curls its way back up the string to be caught by ready hands.
+It’s like how my son sends his yo-yo rapidly toward the ground and yet, when it reaches the bottom, it curls its way back up the string to be caught by ready hands.

 Or just when you think the night can’t get any darker, the first of the morning rays peek over the horizon.